-The latest to do so is The Field Museum who will offer free admission every Wednesday of January AND February in 2022!
+The latest to do so is The Field Museum who will offer free admission for Illinois residents this coming weekend!

-Starting Wednesday, January 5th, Illinois residents can enter the popular natural history museum completely free.
+On both Saturday, May 14th, and Sunday, May 15th Illinois residents will be able to enter Chicago’s popular natural history museum completely free.
 According to the Field Museum website, “tickets for Free Days are only available to Illinois residents onsite and cannot be reserved in advance.
 Please ask a Guest Relations staff member when you arrive at the museum and be ready to show your Illinois proof of residency.”

-In addition to an Illinois identification card, Field museum has stated that the following are also accepted as valid ID:
+In addition to an Illinois identification card, the Field Museum has stated that the following are also accepted as valid ID:

 - Illinois lease

 - Illinois library card